DSingh0304/ysinghc.github.io/about.md

 layout: page
 title: About
 ---
 I began my coding journey in **class 6** when my teacher introduced me to C, sparking a passion for computer science and technology.
-My enthusiasm for the field grew when I started watching **Google I/O** in 2017, with AI capturing my interest 🤖.
-Since then, I’ve focused on strengthening my problem-solving skills and broadening my technical knowledge.
+My enthusiasm for the field grew when I started watching **Google I/O** in 2017, I was amazed by this thing called Artificial Intelligence.
+At that development of true **Artificially Intelligent software** was done by people with years of research and great programming fundamentals.
+So since then, I’ve focused on broadening my theoretical and technical knowledge and strengthening my problem-solving skill.

 ### Key Milestones 🚀